cs100itp/git-basics/README.md

 ## Team members

-(Delete this message and replace it with your information!)
+(Delete this line and replace it with your information!)

 ## Git & GitHub